 Hilton program helps states & job-hunting veterans

 NASWA’s partnership with Hilton™ is making the career transition easier for veterans and transitioning service members.
 The Hilton Honors™ Military Program provides up to 100,000 hotel points to eligible Transitioning Service Members and Veterans to support needed travel for verifiable employment related activities, such as a job search, training for a new job, or finding housing.
 Points are not awarded for vacations or non-employment activities, and no one is guaranteed to receive points.
 Individuals can receive up to 100,000 points once in their lifetime.
 Each participating state sets their own eligibility and residency requirements, and recipients must have a Hilton Honors™ account to receive the points.
-Twenty-six states are now participating in the program, including: Arizona, California, Colorado, Connecticut, Florida, Iowa, Kansas, Maine, Massachusetts, Maryland, Minnesota, Montana, Nevada, New Hampshire, New Mexico, North Carolina, Ohio, Pennsylvania, Utah, Virginia, Texas, Vermont, Washington, West Virginia, Wisconsin and Wyoming.
+Twenty-seven states are now participating in the program, including: Arizona, California, Colorado, Connecticut, Florida, Indiana, Iowa, Kansas, Maine, Massachusetts, Maryland, Minnesota, Montana, Nevada, New Hampshire, New Mexico, North Carolina, Ohio, Pennsylvania, Utah, Virginia, Texas, Vermont, Washington, West Virginia, Wisconsin and Wyoming.

 Does the program help veterans?